jdholtz/i3-restore/README.md

 ```shell
 $ ./i3-save
 ```

+Make sure to read the [Configuration](#configuring) section before officially using the script to ensure programs specific to you are set up correctly (terminals, web browsers, etc.).

 ## Upgrading
 When upgrading this script, it is important to follow the [Changelog](CHANGELOG.md) for any actions that need to be performed,